cryptosubh/blog/tutoring.md

 ---

 I tutor Math, CS, Physics, and Econ in Manhattan between the LES and the UES and as far northwest as Hell's Kitchen.
-My rate is $150/hr through wyzant and $120/hr for private students.
-Discounts may be available if you are taking a class that aligns with my interests :).

 Click here for my [bio & a few student reviews](https://www.wyzant.com/Tutors/rachel1792).